Meta Brevoort: The Matterhorn

 History has often remembered Meta, focusing on what were perceived as her greatest failures.
 Meta Brevoort’s two greatest alpine ambitions were to become the first woman to summit the Matterhorn and the first person to conquer the Meije in the Dauphiné.

-Her role-model and rival was Lucy Walker, who began her considerable mountaineering career at the age of 28, in 1859.
-In 1871, hearing that Brevoort planned an expedition to the Matterhorn, Walker quickly assembled a party that included the famous guide Melchior Anderegg, and made the summit a few days before Brevoort arrived in Zermatt.
+Her role model and rival was Lucy Walker, who began her considerable mountaineering career at the age of 28, in 1859.
+In 1871, hearing that Brevoort planned an expedition to the Matterhorn, Walker quickly assembled a party that included the famous guide Melchior Anderegg and made the summit a few days before Brevoort arrived in Zermatt.
 Although Meta Brevoort missed out on her dream to be the first woman to climb the Matterhorn, she was not deterred.
-She waited for the right conditions on the mountain and a few days after Walkers summit became the first woman to traverse the Matterhorn from Zermatt to Breuil-Cervinia.
+She waited for the right conditions on the mountain, and a few days after Walker's summit, she became the first woman to traverse the Matterhorn from Zermatt to Breuil-Cervinia.